ReagentX/Logria-py/README.md

 ### Todos with Caveats

 - [x] Highlight match in log - requires rework of regex method
-  - Complex, because we cannot use ANSI codes as we might overwrite/alter existing ones
+  - We cannot just add ANSI codes as we might overwrite/alter existing ones
-  - We also cannot just use a reset code after we insert a new code because it may reset what we already have
+  - We also cannot just use a reset code after we insert a new code because it may reset what was already in the message
   - Current workaround is to disable all color codes before inserting a highlighter and toggle

 ### Completed